-One year of experience caring for, feeding, or providing health care for animals in a veterinary hospital, laboratory, breeding, or boarding facility.
+- One full-time year of experience caring for, feeding, or providing health care for animals in a veterinary hospital, laboratory, breeding, or boarding facility.

 The highly desired candidate will possess the following knowledge, skills, abilities, personal characteristics, and experience directly related and critical to this position:

-- Knowledge of and ability to properly handle animals.
+- Knowledge of and ability to properly handle large animals

 Essential Job Duties

 Job Duty Category Standard of Cleanliness and Organization, Supply and Demand Restocking Duty/Responsibility